dgerosa/corecollapse/README.md

 ### Animations

 We also provide aninmated versions of Fig. 5.1 (files `evolution*`).
 Here is a [YouTube playlist](https://www.youtube.com/playlist?list=PLVjP4QK1oHulxnqt4lgREQo9tNeeit-TX)  with all animations.
-[Files](https://github.com/dgerosa/corecollapse) are available as weel
+[Files](https://github.com/dgerosa/corecollapse/tree/master/animations) are available as well.